FAQs About North Carolina Eminent Domain and Condemnation Proceedings

 Many people have questions about the eminent domain process in North Carolina.
 The Tarheel State is one of the only remaining jurisdictions with a “public use” eminent domain requirement.
 For many years, public use was mostly public works projects.
 Then, in 2005, the Supreme Court expanded this category to include some private development projects, such as rejuvenating a downtown area.
 As a result, the state and its bedfellows have unprecedented power to seize private property.

-There is not much difference and these terms are basically interchangeable.
+There is not much of a difference and these terms are basically interchangeable.
 Eminent domain is the constitutional power to seize private property for public use, provided that the seizing agency pays just compensation to the property owner.
 Land condemnation is the act of transferring title from a private owner to a state agency.
 The state may also use its police power to condemn hazardous property, such as property used for illicit purposes or property that creates a danger to health or safety.
-In most cases, these owners are not entitled to compensation.What Are the Most Common Eminent Domain Seizures?
+That is separate from eminent domain.
+In most cases, these owners are not entitled to compensation.What are the Most Common Eminent Domain Seizures?

 If the condemnor (state agency trying to take the property) and current owner cannot agree on the amount of just compensation, an “independent commission” often evaluates the property and makes an offer.
 We put this phrase in quotation marks because, in most cases, the commission is not independent.
 The condemnor usually handles the logistics, and the condemnor naturally uses this chance to build a rapport with commissioners.
 Then, after hearing the landowner’s side of the story, the commission usually sets a sales price.
 If the condemnor deposits this money into an escrow account, the land seizure proceeds.How Do I Determine Just and Adequate Compensation?